capprogram/2017bootcamp-general/fitchoices.md

 ## B. Best Predictions

 All of the above assumed that the goal was to measure the true, underlying relationship between x and y.
 What if your goal were instead to find the best predictive relation between the two, for example to predict y with greatest accuracy for a given x.
 How would the optimal choice of fit type change in this case?
 Hint: the best prediction fit y(x) would give the value of y at a given x about which we can expect symmetric scatter.
 Make a plot showing this fit with the final data set from part A (with selection bias etc.).
-Is the scatter symmetric around the fit at a given x?
+Is the scatter symmetric around your fit at a given x?

 To improve the symmetry of the scatter, we may wish to trim the data in x so that we fit only within a range of x where y shows symmetric scatter.
 Perform such a trimmed fit and compare with your previous results.
 Notice that the "best prediction" fit does not look like the underlying true relation -- why is this reasonable?